Look what I found as I was mowing and clearing our backyard. Our neighbour’s rose bloomed through our fence.

 New Zealand has started to follow what others are doing, treating the virus as any other through vaccination and treatment.

-Regardless of what our government authorities may take, we need to remind ourselves that we should not allow fear, our natural human reactions to adversities and uncertainties to envelope us.
+Regardless of what our government authorities may take, we must remind ourselves that we should not allow fear, our natural human reactions to adversities and uncertainties to envelope us.

 We need to focus on the light at the end of the tunnel.